CSWanigasooriya/CSWanigasooriya/README.md

 ### Hi there, I'm Chamath Wanigasooriya 👋

-Hi, I'm Chamath Wanigasooriya, a passionate self-taught full stack web developer and a freelance software engineer from Sri Lanka.
+Hi, I'm Chamath Wanigasooriya, a passionate self-taught full stack web developer and a freelance software engineer from Sri Lanka :sri_lanka:	.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality.

 - 🔭 I’m currently working on an online ecommerce platform development.
 - 🌱 I’m currently learning React Native.